 The forex market’s trading times are important because, although it is open 24 hours a day, the market is more active during different sessions, or when there is a crossover between two sessions in different geographic locations, which means that spreads are tighter.
-However, this increased activity is typically confined to currencies that are found in both locations of a crossover – for example, GBP/USD experiences greater trading volume when both the European and US sessions are open between 12pm and 4pm (UK time).
+However, this increased activity is typically confined to currencies that are found in both locations of a crossover – for example, GBP/USD experiences greater trading volume when both the European and US sessions are open between 1pm and 5pm (Swiss time).

 The beginning of each trading session is when the big institutions such as investment banks are active, and this is often when relevant economic data for each session is published.
-For example, the UK’s major data releases come out at 8.30am (UK time), while the US tends to publish its numbers from 11.30am, until about 2.30pm (UK time).
+For example, the UK’s major data releases come out at 9.30am (Swiss time), while the US tends to publish its numbers from 12.30pm, until about 3.30pm (Swiss time).

 These announcements can generate significant volatility depending on the market reaction, so every forex trader needs to know when they are published.

-When is the best time to trade forex in the UK?
+When is the best time to trade forex?

-Typically, the UK forex market is most active just after the open of the London session at 8am (UK time).
+Typically, the UK forex market is most active just after the open of the London session at 9am (Swiss time).
 At this time, liquidity and volatility will likely be high as traders begin interacting with each other.
-Trading will usually become less liquid at around 10am (UK time), and it will pick up again after the American markets open at around 12pm (UK time).
+Trading will usually become less liquid at around 11am (Swiss time), and it will pick up again after the American markets open at around 1pm (Swiss time).